maxcell/assessment/docs/README.md

 ## Development Goals

-Here is a list of particular components that come to mind that will be useful to have right out of the gate:
+To keep the scope smaller, we will primarily be focusing on one particular component first.
+There are a lot of opportunities to cover depth with it and provide utility for a consumer:

-1. Flashcards
+### Flashcards

-  - Definition: A set of cards that have a front and back.
+Definition: A set of cards that have a front and back.
 Typically, should start with the front side shown and then the reader should determine the back's information.
 After finishing one card, it should be set aside and then move to the next card till through the entire deck.

+### Outside of MVP

-2. Quiz
+#### Quiz

-  - Definition: a test of knowledge.
+Definition: a test of knowledge.
 These can come in more than a single format, sometimes this would be a singular question or multiple.
 The question format can be a single choice option, mutliple choice, or fill-in-the-blank.

-In any tool used, there must be a way to reset the assessment to the beginning.
+### Structure/Release

+This project will take on the monorepo approach so that it allows for different components to be broken into their own libraries.
+This also allows for consumers to take in only what matters to them.

 Since this is a library we will need to make sure we organize the project in a way that supports being added as a dependency and should prioritize